SHSharkar/MCP-Mathematics/README.md

 #### 2. `batch_calculate` - Parallel Processing Engine

-Optimized for processing multiple expressions simultaneously, providing significant performance benefits for bulk calculations and data analysis workflows.
+Built to process many expressions at the same time, which gives you much better performance when doing lots of calculations or data analysis work.

 **Use Cases:**